 Cattle, hog futures start the week higher

-Butcher hog prices at the Midwest cash markets are steady with last week at $24.
-At Illinois, slaughter sow prices were steady with moderate to good demand for moderate to heavy offerings at $11 to $23 and barrows and gilts were steady with moderate demand for moderate to heavy offerings at $19 to $24.
-Boars ranged from $1 to $3.
+Butcher hog prices at the Midwest cash markets are steady at $42.
+At Illinois, slaughter sow prices were $2 to $4 lower with moderate to good demand for moderate to heavy offerings at $28 to $41.
+Barrow and gilt prices were weak with moderate demand for moderate offerings at $36 to $42.
+Boars ranged from $15 to $19 and $5 to $8.

 Your email address will not be published.